-As Whitireia entered the nineties, it continued to grow with a student roll that rose to 624 equivalent full time students and a teaching staff of 78 full time and 93 part time tutors
+Whitireia continued to grow as it entered the nineties, with a student roll that rose to 624 equivalent full time students and a teaching staff of 78 full time and 93 part time tutors

 Changes brought about by the Hawke Report and the resulting Education Amendment Act 1990 meant that Whitireia, like all tertiary institutions in New Zealand, became a body corporate with an obligation to produce a charter, a corporate plan and an annual report.
 There were changes for Turoa Royal too, who due to this shift from a collegial to a corporate approach, became a chief executive officer, instead of director.

 Twenty-two years before Whitireia took up residence on the corner of Kapiti Road and Milne Drive, Whitireia had an early foray into Paraparaumu, setting up a temporary campus just down the road from the site of the future Kāpiti campus.
 Two rooms in the old Lucas Print building on Te Roto Drive provided home to a full-time office assistant course during the day, and an accounting module, part of the National Certificate in Business Studies, in the evening.

 The new campus was officially opened on 19 July, with staff from Porirua in attendance, and with Jan Watkins, Head of Business Studies, on hand to welcome the new students, who she described as pioneer women.
 She noted that it was "a modest beginning but we are very keen to increase the number of courses we can offer in Paraparaumu, and we now have the space in which to do this."
 Tutor Helen Gardiner was optimistic, predicting that her students would be looking for jobs at the end of the course, and saying she was looking forward to employers contacting her.